 When converting from parenteral morphine or other non-morphine opioids (parenteral or oral) to KADIAN, consider the following general points:

 Parenteral to Oral Morphine Ratio: Between 2 mg and 6 mg of oral morphine may be required to provide analgesia equivalent to 1 mg of parenteral morphine.
 Typically, a dose of oral morphine that is three times the daily parenteral morphine requirement is sufficient.

 Other Oral or Parenteral Opioids to Oral Morphine Sulfate: Specific recommendations are not available because of a lack of systematic evidence for these types of analgesic substitutions.
 Published relative potency data are available, but such ratios are approximations.
 In general, begin with half of the estimated daily morphine requirement as the initial dose, managing inadequate analgesia by supplementation with immediate-release morphine.

 Individually titrate KADIAN to a dose that provides adequate analgesia and minimizes adverse reactions at a frequency of either once or twice daily.
-Continually reevaluate patients receiving KADIAN to assess the maintenance of pain control and the relative incidence of adverse reactions.
-During chronic therapy, especially for non-cancer-related pain (or pain associated with other terminal illnesses), periodically reassess the continued need for the use of opioid analgesics.
+Continually reevaluate patients receiving KADIAN to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse.
+Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
+During chronic therapy, periodically reassess the continued need for the use of opioid analgesics.

 When a patient no longer requires therapy with KADIAN, use a gradual downward titration, of the dose every two to four days, to prevent signs and symptoms of withdrawal in the physically-dependent patient.
 Do not abruptly discontinue KADIAN.